-UofT Accessibility Services will not disclose information about your disability to the program without your written permission.
+U of T Accessibility Services will not disclose information about your disability to the program without your written permission.
 However, Michener Health Services and your Course Instructor(s) will be notified of any accommodations or supports required for lectures, labs and/or evaluations (both written and practical).
 Once registered, you can contact your Accessibility Services Advisor at any time to speak about current needs or unanticipated concerns regarding your accommodations.

-Each learner who requires disability-related accommodation MUST register with UofT Accessibility Services each academic year.
+Each learner who requires disability-related accommodation MUST register with U of T Accessibility Services each academic year.
 Accommodations are put in place for a specified time.
 Expiration dates, renewal processes, and other processes related to your accommodations will be discussed between the learner and Accessibility Services.

-The MRS Program WILL NOT provide any disability related accommodations if the learner does not register with UofT Accessibility Services.
+The MRS Program WILL NOT provide any disability related accommodations if the learner does not register with U of T Accessibility Services.

-Those learners who require temporary non-disability related accommodation for acute injury eg. fracture, concussion etc. must connect with Michener Health Services.
+For temporary non-disability related accommodation due to for acute injury eg. fracture, must connect with Michener Health Services at HealthServices@michener.ca